 This “multi-instrument” was designed by members of the acclaimed Ukrainian band Brunettes Shoot Blondes.

 The band happened upon a neglected grand piano from the late 1800s in a small western Ukrainian town, and the idea of a super-instrument materialised.
-They took the dilapidated piano back to Kiev, and the transformation process began.
+They took the dilapidated piano back to the capital of Ukraine — Kiev, and the transformation process began.

 As it happened, the piano Brunettes Shoot Blondes rescued was straight-strung, i.e. the strings run perpendicular to the keyboard.
 Modern pianos are cross-strung (overstrung), with the strings set at an angle to the keys to save space.

 This allowed the band to retain the piano’s middle octaves.
 The upper octaves were removed and replaced with percussion instruments.
 And the vacated lower octaves fitted with a small organ, strings, and tuned percussion, etc.

 These additional instruments include: 2x violins, cello, organ, melodica, kalimba, metallophone, xylophone, kick-drum, hi-hat, tambourine, cowbell, triangle, sleigh (jingle) bells, mark tree (bar chimes), 2x cymbal, 2x shakers, and 2x castanets.

 The piano’s main keyboard “plays” most of the new additions.
 Some of the keys activate hammers to strike the various percussion instruments.
 Whilst in the lower octaves, certain keys cause a rotating wheel to rub against the strings of the violins and cello — rather like a hurdy-gurdy, or even a geigenwerk (look that one up!).

 Air for the organ and melodica is generated from a pump and bellows mechanism.
 This requires priming for a few seconds before playing.

 But at the end of the day, it should be emphasised that this instrument is totally acoustic and 100% mechanical.